Tag: family history

 Ingredients

-1. Crush bananas and whip very light, cream margarine and sugar, add eggs, then flour soda, and nuts.
-Add bananas turn into well well-greased pan.
+• Crush bananas and whip very light, cream margarine and sugar, add eggs, then flour soda, and nuts.
+Add bananas to a well-greased pan.
 Bake 350 one hour.

 Food History

-Food scarcity, starvation, and the struggle to meet basic needs are not distant tragedies—they are my family history.
+Food scarcity, starvation, and the struggle to meet basic needs are not distant tragedies—these are my family’s history.
 These are the stories carried in quiet glances, in empty plates, in the ingenuity of making something out of almost nothing.
 They are the legacy I come from, not just of hunger, but of survival.

 Many pioneer ancestors left Nauvoo with very little in the dead of winter in 1846.
 They traveled 1,246 miles with very few provisions.
 The Ute people shared vital knowledge with the pioneers.
 They taught them how to gather, process, grind, and store the bulbs of the native sego lily.